Sanel-R/candidate-and-job-recommandation-software/Model/ReadMe.md

 ## Job and Candidate Matching Model
 This directory contains a model that was created for a Job and Candidate matching.

-The following are steps that can be used to open our model.
+The following are steps that can be used to open our model: